-The Company considers its capital to be equity, comprising share capital, contributed surplus, accumulated other comprehensive income(loss), and deficit, which at December 31, 2014 totaled \$11,867,033 (December 31, 2013 - \$13,494,140).
+The Company considers its capital to be equity, comprising share capital, contributed surplus, accumulated other comprehensive loss, and deficit, which at September 30, 2015 totaled \$10,964,891 (December 31, 2014 - \$11,867,033).
 The Company manages capital through its financial and operational forecasting processes.
 The Company reviews its working capital and forecasts its future cash flows based on operating expenditures, and other investing and financing activities.
 The forecast is updated based on activities related to its mineral properties.
 Information is provided to the Board of Directors of the Company.
-The Company's capital management objectives, policies and processes have remained unchanged during the year ended December 31, 2014.
+The Company's capital management objectives, policies and processes have remained unchanged during the three months ended September 30, 2015.
 The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than Policy 2.5 of the TSXV which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-As of December 31, 2014, the Company is compliant with Policy 2.5.
+As of September 30, 2015, the Company is compliant with Policy 2.5.